Point sources vs non-point sources of pollution; how non-point sources of pollution can be controlled

 (1) Effective management of public lands:

 Homes are the smallest units in any society.
-A lot of activities that occur in (or around) homes require the use of BMP’s in order to control/reduce the quantity pollutants they contribute to NPS pollution.
+A lot of activities that occur in (or around) homes require the use of best management practices (BMPs) for control/reduction of pollutants that contribute to NPS pollution.
 Each house contributes pollutants which can accumulate and create a significant impact on a neighbourhood, city, state, nation, etc.

 There are measures for pollution prevention that can be used to prevent NPS pollutants from littering around environments and mingling with storm water; such measures include: proper maintenance of sewerage systems; proper disposal of domestic animal waste; keeping food waste, cigarettes, etc., out of drainage systems so that clogging of can be prevented.